brettz9/webappfind/README-old.md

             1. Command line args to web apps even without data file (and without special HTTP headers)
             1. Update webappfind wiki on custom modes once arguments can be passed (advise to use instead if minor)
-        1. Allow eval-able strings (or JS file paths) as arguments (with or without the usual WebAppFind file contents/paths) which Firefox then evaluates so as to provide AYW-like privileged functionality in a batch file manner without exposing privileges to web apps unless invoked from the desktop (as a workaround, one could use WebAppFind to open an AYW-enabled site, especially if it adds an eval-like ability and WebAppFind get support for passing in arbitrary command line args).
+        1. Allow eval-able strings (or JS file paths) as arguments (with or without the usual WebAppFind file contents/paths) which the browser then evaluates so as to provide AYW-like privileged functionality in a batch file manner without exposing privileges to web apps unless invoked from the desktop (as a workaround, one could use WebAppFind to open an AYW-enabled site, especially if it adds an eval-like ability and WebAppFind get support for passing in arbitrary command line args).
 Batch scripts (including the functionality to optionally receive file arguments or paths to JS files if AYW was used or XHR paths were used) could thus be written in JS and take advantage of FF cross-platform features (like [Node.js command line scripts](http://www.2ality.com/2011/12/nodejs-shell-scripting.html) but browser aware too).
 Could use in conjunction with proposed "hidden" flag to avoid adding a tab (or do so by default).
         1. Support optional "hidden" flag (in conjunction with, or only from, AsYouWish?) to embed a hidden DOM window script (use for batch-script-like functionality)
             1. Potentially privileged via AsYouWish, and aware of file path, could, e.g., create 10 copies of a supplied file name in the same directory or some other pipeline